Imtiazkarimik23/ATFuzzer/README.md

 Test execution executes ATFuzzer with fake evaluation parameters and without submitting any command to a device.
 This option is only for testing purpose, so do not use it to fuzz an actual smartphone.

 **Note**: if you run Bluetooth ATFuzzer on Linux, it may be necessary to execute the program with *sudo*, depending on the system configuration.

+# Structure of ATFuzzer
+In the following we provide a description of the struture of the implementation of ATFuzzer.

+**commandGrammar.json**: json file which contains a set of grammars for more that 80 AT commands.
+The grammars are defined following a specific structure that allows the program to efficiently read them.

+**executeFuzzer.py**: main program which allows the user to run ATFuzzer.
+It provides different options of execution (see *How to run*).

+**grammarFuzzer.py**: implements the actual fuzzing.
+It reads the grammars for the AT commands submitted by the user and performs the fuzzing loop: *input generation - input submission - grammar evaluation - grammar evolution*.

+**multiGrammarFuzzer.py**: implements the actual fuzzing.
+It reads the grammars for the randomly chosen AT commands and performs the fuzzing loop: *input generation - input submission - grammar evaluation - grammar evolution*.

+**grammarModifier.py**: implements the functions for the evolution phase.
+Such functions include grammar crossover and grammar mutation.

+**inputGen.py**: generates an random AT command instance given a input grammar.

+**atCmdInterface.py**: implements the functions necessary to interact with the AT interface of the target device.
+I

+**afl_fuzzer.py**: implements the functions used to execute AFL fuzzer in the context of AT commands.

+**utilityFunctions.py**: implements support functions for the execution of the main program.

+**results**: directory containg the results of each ATFuzzer execution.